Discuss the importance of social class in the novel, especially as it impacts the relationship between Elizabeth and Darcy.

 The entire prompt asks you this, simply put:

 Is social class important?
 If so, how does it affect Elizabeth and Darcy’s relationship?

 All you need to do now is decide if social class is important, and how it affects Elizabeth and Darcy’s relationship.

 Now that we’ve broken down the essay prompt, you can go ahead and brainstorm how you’re going to support your contention (point of view).

-For VCE, you should aim for at least three arguments to defend your case, but strive for four.
+You should aim for at least three arguments to defend your case, but strive for four.

-If you guys find that you’re struggling to find solid, fleshed out arguments, check out our crash course series, or drop in for a class so you can gain personalised and expert assistance from our tutors.
+If you guys find that you’re struggling to find solid, fleshed out arguments, check out our crash course series, or drop in for a class so you can gain personalized and expert assistance from our tutors.